antoniohof/edit_wars/content/about.md

 aboutcontact_ru: "Contact us:
   [editwarsproject@protonmail.com](mailto:editwarsproject@protonmail.com)"
-abouttools_en: By using GDELT Global Difference Graph (GDG) databases, we analyzed more than 250,000 newsheaders of Russian-language media publications.
+abouttools_en: By using GDELT Global Difference Graph (GDG) databases, we analyzed more than 250,000 headlines of Russian-language media publications.
   We used machine learning tools (in particular, the BERTopic algorithm) to thematically clusterize data and to obtain relevant topics with the dynamics of their change.
 Additionally, we also applied Tableau to discover typical words and phrases of propaganda.
 Finally, we extracted word connections in headlines and visualized the resulting network graph using Spacy library.
-abouttools_ru: By using GDELT Global Difference Graph (GDG) databases, we analyzed more than 250,000 newsheaders of Russian-language media publications.
+abouttools_ru: By using GDELT Global Difference Graph (GDG) databases, we analyzed more than 250,000 headlines of Russian-language media publications.
   We used machine learning tools (in particular, the BERTopic algorithm) to thematically clusterize data and to obtain relevant topics with the dynamics of their change.
 Additionally, we also applied Tableau to discover typical